XiangmingKA/academic-kickstart4/content/project/2 A RenderMan API/index.md

 # Features
 ## Main Rendering Pipeline Design
-The overall rendering pipeline are based on the Renderman interface standard.
-I implemented most parts of the Renderman pipeline descripted as follows:
+The overall rendering pipeline is based on the Renderman interface standard.
+I implemented most parts of the Renderman pipeline described as follows:
 ![Camera setting](img/RM1.jpg)
-And the camera setting is descripted below, which is different as OpenGL.
+And the camera setting is described below.
+It is a left-hand coordinate system, which is different from OpenGL.
 ![Camera setting](img/RM3.jpg)
 ![Hidden Surface Algorithm](img/RM2.jpg)